 You can read all the gory details on the AWS Lambda pricing page.

-But these numbers can be a little hard to wrap your head around… just how does this pricing compare to EC2?
+But these numbers can be a little hard to wrap your head around… just how does this pricing compare to EC2 costs?
 Who is the winner of the AWS Lambda vs EC2 Cost Comparison?
 Of course, the answer is all about utilization.

 If you have a somewhat low utilization application, it’s not even close: Lambda is dramatically cheaper.